peteCodes4u/readme-generator/readMe.md

 There are no additional contributors listed.

 ## Test Instructions
-- Install node.js and inquirer then execute the index.js file using node.
-Follow the prompts and on completion inspect the readme.md file that is generated.
+- Install node.js and npm then execute the index.js file using "npm start" command in the terminal window.
+- Follow the prompts displayed in the terminal and on completion inspect the readme.md file that is generated.
 - this app also maintains unit tests developed with the jest test framework.
 The unit tests can be executed using the following command in the terminal "npm test".

 ## Additional Questions?
 Send an email or follow the link to my github profile: